AbhinayaYasa/Data_Engineer-challenge/README.md

 **Then inside sqlcmd:**

--USE warehouse_db;
+- USE warehouse_db;
 GO

--SELECT name from sys.tables;
+- SELECT name from sys.tables;
 GO

--SELECT TOP 10 * FROM FactUserPosts;
+- SELECT TOP 10 * FROM FactUserPosts;